Post-Construction Stream Restoration and Outfall Stabilization Inspection and Crediting Analysis

 Seven Stream and Outfall Stabilization Inspections in Prince George’s County MD.
 This project included field inspection of stabilization structures within the LOD as well as status of the stream within the entire study reach as part of regular monitoring, for crediting purposes by the County.
 All data was input into Utility Cloud.
 Sites included urban, dense suburban and suburban neighborhoods.
 The seven sites include approximately 2,220 LF of stream restoration on Watts Branch near Bugler Street in Capitol Heights, 300 LF of outfall stabilization in Chillum on Fordham Road along an unnamed tributary to Northwest Branch of the Anacostia with substantial replanted area in floodplain, 400 LF of stream restoration in Capitol Heights near Wynnleigh Road, 4,000 LF on Paint Branch through the University of MD campus in College Park, 2400 LF on an unnamed tributary to Piscataway Creek in Brandywine, and 600 LF of stream restoration along an unnamed tributary to Henson Creek in Temple Hills.

-Virginia Army National Guard.
+Virginia Army National Guard, VA.
 Clean Streams is providing support to the Department of Military Affairs' (DMA) Facilities Engineering and Management Environmental Department (NGVA-FMO-ENV) which has Readiness Centers, Field Maintenance Shops, Fort Pickett (a 41,000+ acre Maneuver Training Center), Camp Pendleton (a State Military Reservation), and other logistical facilities and training sites across the Commonwealth that are used for training and support of the Virginia Army National Guard.
 The contract helps ensure that Virginia Army National Guard facilities and training sites are in compliance with applicable federal, state and local environmental regulations.
 The Environmental Compliance Program consists of pollution prevention; storm water management; spill prevention control and countermeasures plans and activities; hazardous materials and waste; solid waste; air management projects; water quality; above ground storage tank (AST) and underground storage tank (UST) investigation, environmental education and training; Geographic Information System (GIS) mapping activities; environmental design and construction projects; and other environmental projects.

 US Army Garrison Fort Lee, VA.
 Clean Streams LLC provided support to the prime contractor, Environmental Resources Group LLC, on its environmental compliance contract with the US Army Garrison (USAG) which has an VPDES small MS4 permit.
 Tasks included a virtual training to ERG field staff on field verification of constructed stormwater BMPs and outfall types, followed by a QA QC of all field classifications using aerial imagery, photographs and field notes and respond to concerns by the USAG.
 Gap analysis of the BMP tracking spreadsheet used by USAG to report to VADEQ BMP Warehouse and finally, review and quality control of an outfall validation and assessment report meant to determine point sources associated with the Fort’s MS4 systems as defined by 40 CFR 122.2.